myhsia/docode/README.md

 - The `codedemo` enviornment for typesetting the code within a `verbatim` and a `demo` environment at the same time.

-It fixes the errors of the `doc` package under
+It fixes the drawbacks of the `doc` package under
 - The engines: `pTeX` and `upTeX`.
 - The classes: `book` and `report` (or any class uses the `titlepage` environment in `\maketitle`)

+In the `l3doc` class, it resets the counter of `section` at the beginning of the `documentation` environment to support the bilingual manuals.

 This package is based on the `doc` package and works smoothly under the `l3doc`, `ltxdoc`, and `article` classes.